Two versions of Chinese chili oil.

-In different Chinese cuisine especially Sichuan cuisine, condiments and seasonings are quite import.
+In different Chinese cuisine especially Sichuan cuisine, condiments and seasonings are quite important.
 Since chili pepper and Sichuan peppercorn are the most two important condiments in Sichuan cuisine.
 Besides, combined Szechuan style chili oil is also an important seasoning, not shining but indispensable to your kitchen.

 Red oil(红油) is the oil cooked with red chili pepper until the color becomes red.
 Generally there are two types of red oil used in many Chinese dishes.
 One is pure oil which means that all the substances are filtered and only oil is left.
 And the second type, as you guess is that all the substances are kept.

 As for the usage, it depends on the recipe but sometimes your own choice too.
 Red oil with chili powder can create a more spicy feeling or appearance while red oil can hide the basic ingredients.
 You may find some dishes taste hot but no spices are seen directly.